 When left untreated, BPH can lead to bladder dysfunction and physical damage to the bladder, recurrent urinary tract infections, and even obstruction of the kidneys and subsequent kidney failure.

 A proper diagnosis is essential to developing the optimal treatment plan for each patient with BPH.
-Our physicians first begin with a thorough history, including your IPSS or Internation Prostate Symptoms Score.
-Men can complain of a multitude of symptoms, and therefore it is essential that a treatment plan is based upon how BPH is specifically affecting each of their lives.
+Our physicians first begin with a thorough history, including your IPSS (or International Prostate Symptom Score).
+BPH can result in a multitude of symptoms, and therefore it is essential that a treatment plan is based upon how BPH is specifically affecting your life.
 Also, many symptoms of BPH can overlap with other disorders, such as overactive bladder syndrome or urinary tract infections.
 Therefore, it is important to thoroughly assess each patient to make the correct diagnosis.

-Physical Examination – A thorough physical examination is paramount in the diagnosis of BPH.
-Specifically, the digital rectal examination is performed by inserting a gloved finger into the rectum in order to help determine if the prostate gland is enlarged, estimating the size and also other factors, such as pain or tenderness, which may be due to infection.
+- Physical Examination – A thorough physical examination is paramount for the diagnosis of BPH.
+Specifically, a digital rectal examination is performed by inserting a gloved finger into the rectum.
+This helps to determine if the prostate gland is enlarged, helps the urologist to estimate the size, and other factors, such as pain or tenderness, which may be due to infection.
 Rectal exams are also used to help screen for prostate cancer.

-Urine Flow Test – This test measures the flow rate and amount of urine passed by the patient during a normal void.
+- Urine Flow Test – A urine flow test measures the flow rate and amount of urine passed by the patient during a normal void.
 It is often used to monitor the response over time with treatment as well.

-Post-Void Residual (PVR) – Usually done with a simple bladder scan with a probe placed over the lower abdomen to detect how much urine is actually left in the bladder after the patient has finished voiding.
+- Post-Void Residual (PVR) – Usually done with a simple bladder scan with a probe placed over the lower abdomen, a post-void residual test detects how much urine is actually left in the bladder after the patient has finished voiding.

-Cystoscopy – Direct visualization of the urethra and bladder by inserting a thin scope with a camera attached (called a cystoscope) after “numbing” the urethra with anesthetic gel.
-This invaluable test can help visualize the internal urethra and bladder with great detail and minimal to no discomfort in-office.
-It is used in many instances including in the determination of cause/degree of obstruction, the source of blood in the urine, checking for stones or tumors, removing objects from the bladder, etc.
+- Cystoscopy – Direct visualization of the urethra and bladder by inserting a thin scope with a camera attached (called a cystoscope) after “numbing” the urethra with anesthetic gel.
+This invaluable test can help visualize the internal urethra and bladder with great detail and minimal to no discomfort.
+It is used in many instances, including in the determination of cause/degree of obstruction, the source of blood in the urine, checking for stones or tumors, removing objects from the bladder, and more.

-Urodynamic Studies – UDS precisely characterizes sensations and pressures within the lower urinary tract, and helps characterize the bladder’s response to filling and ability to empty with normal contractions, over-activity, reduced activity, and many other voiding issues.
-Often combined with a cystoscopy to thoroughly evaluate function and anatomy and plan for surgery or other treatments.
+- Urodynamic Studies – Urodynamic studies characterize sensations and pressures within the lower urinary tract, ultimately helping to characterize the bladder’s response to filling and ability to empty with normal contractions, over-activity, reduced activity, and many other voiding issues.
+This diagnostic test is often combined with a cystoscopy to thoroughly evaluate function and anatomy and to plan for surgery or other treatments.